Dmitri Kharine: International career

-Kharine was also an international; as a result of the political turmoil in his home nation, he ended up playing for three different teams.
+Kharin was also an international; as a result of the political turmoil in his home nation, he ended up playing for three different teams.
 He won six caps for the USSR, eleven for the CIS and then 23 for Russia.
 Aided in part by the short-lived nature of the CIS, he was their most-capped player.
 He represented the Soviet Union at the 1988 Summer Olympics, winning a gold medal in the football competition.
 He played for the CIS at the 1992 European Championships, performing well in the 0–0 draw with the Netherlands in Gothenburg; and for Russia at USA 94 and Euro 96, with his team going out in the group stages on each occasion.
 He won his last cap in September 1998 against Ukraine.

 Coaching career

-Kharine joined Luton Town in 2004 as the club's goalkeeping coach.
+Kharin joined Luton Town in 2004 as the club's goalkeeping coach.
 He remained with the club until 2013 when he was released from his contract.
-Kharine then joined fellow League Two side Stevenage until he left in 2015 shortly after Teddy Sheringham had left.
-Kharine is now the goalkeeping coach at Hemel Hempstead Town.
+Kharin then joined fellow League Two side Stevenage until he left in 2015 shortly after Teddy Sheringham had left.
+Kharin is now the goalkeeping coach at Hemel Hempstead Town.